micmejia/bible-dump/NKJV/Deuteronomy/Deut 2.md

 ###### 1
-"Then we turned and journeyed into the wilderness of the Way of the Red Sea, as the Lord spoke to me, and we [^a]skirted Mount Seir for many days.
+"Then we turned and journeyed into the wilderness of the Way of the Red Sea, as the Lord spoke to me, and we skirted Mount Seir for many days.

 ###### 2
 "And the Lord spoke to me, saying: